-All entities must also provide a Certificate of Good Standing from their home state, dated within 90 days of the Kansas filing.
+In Kansas a Certificate of Good Standing must be provided by each entity from their home state, dated within 90 days of the Kansas filing.

 Finally, you must also appoint and list a Kansas Registered Agent, which must be maintained at all times.
 We can provide this service at a cost of just $99/year.

 Kansas maintains its corporate statutes at the Office of Revisor of Statutes.
 On their website you can view the state’s business regulations, which include some examples of activities that do not constitute transacting business.
-This list is similar to those provided by other states and include activities such as:
+Similar to other states, you will not need a Kansas Certificate of Authority to do the following activities:

-This is not an exhaustive list and there may be additional activities that do not constitute doing business.
+This is not an exhaustive list and there may be additional activities that do not constitute a Kansas Certificate of Authority.

-Keep in mind that even if the state of Kansas does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.
+Keep in mind that even if a Kansas Certificate of Authority is not required for a specific activity, a bank, vendor or another party can still require one in order to establish a relationship.